lewismj/tiki_scala/docs/src/main/tut/algorithms/traversal.md

 # Traversal functions

-Traversal is done by performing an `unfold` on the graph representation, the traversal function will return a stream of vertices.
+Traversal is done by performing an `unfold` on the graph representation, the function will return a stream of vertices.

 ```scala
 private def unfold[T,R](z: T)(f: T => Option[(R,T)]): Stream[R] = f(z) match {